 CHART without treatments at the weekends is called CHARTWEL.
 You have treatment 3 times a day but not on the weekend.

 Hypofractionated radiotherapy is another area of research.
 Clinical trials are looking into giving larger doses of radiation per treatment.
 They also want to reduce the number of treatments.
 Although the dose of each individual fraction is higher, the total dose of radiotherapy you get is lower.

 Researchers want to find out if this way of giving radiotherapy helps to reduce the risk of the cancer coming back.
 They also want to know what the side effects are compared to standard radiotherapy.

 Doctors want to find out if changing the dose of radiotherapy after surgery for early breast cancer can make the treatment work better and reduce side effects.
-The IMPORT LOW trial is for women who have a low risk of the cancer coming back.
-It is testing 3 different ways of giving radiotherapy to the area where the cancer was and the surrounding breast tissue.
-The trial has closed and we are now waiting for the results.

 Having standard external beam radiotherapy and going to the hospital every day during the week can be very tiring, especially if you live a long way away.

 Doctors are looking at simpler, quicker ways of giving radiotherapy to women with early stage breast cancer.
 These are ways of giving radiation inside the breast tissue, instead of aiming it onto the breast from a machine outside the body.
 The big advantage is that treatment takes much less time than the usual 6 weeks.

 If they are successful, these methods could mean speedier treatment for many women with breast cancer and less pressure on radiotherapy equipment and staff.
 Doctors hope that the treatment may give a better appearance of the breast tissue too.
 But we need more research before we will know the true benefit.
 The treatments include: